 And you know what?
 Everything was going to be okay.
-But that was only the start of my struggle.
+But that trip to the hospital was only the start of my struggle.

 I was diagnosed with bipolar disorder shortly after, and put a range of drugs to numb my mind and soul.
-Uppers, downers, inhibitors, I quickly became a zombie.
+A range of uppers, downers, and inhibitors, I quickly became a zombie.

-After months of shuffling around completely number, I realized that my friends and family had still lost that little ball of light that they had grown up with.
+After months of shuffling around completely numb, I realized that my friends and family had still lost that little ball of light that they had grown up with.
 I didn’t want to be a zombie any more than I wanted to be dead.

 Luckily my family doctor was against the medication I had been put on, and prescribed for me a simple regiment of training and eating properly.
 Over the years, I’ve made the additions of yoga and meditation.
 I stopped talking myself down.
 I stopped blaming myself.
 I started actively learning to love myself.
 We became friends again.